This is where everything begins.

 - Reality is a simulation; it (most certainly) exists for entertainment.
 HENCE,

-- ↑ Level(of consciousness)163I’d rather experience being a human than a fly (because the experience is “fuller”) = ↑ Likelihood of a soul (experiencing the entity)164The experience of being an ant (probably) exists.
+- ↑ Level(of consciousness)119I’d rather experience being a human than a fly (because the experience is “fuller”) = ↑ Likelihood of a soul (experiencing the entity)120The experience of being an ant (probably) exists.
 However, there (probably) isn’t a ‘soul’ experiencing it.AND,

-- In the case where someone “voluntarily” experiences the lower-level entity, “doing good” destroys the intended experience.165Part of “the deer experience” is being chased by the predators.
+- In the case where someone “voluntarily” experiences the lower-level entity, “doing good” destroys the intended experience.121Part of “the deer experience” is being chased by the predators.
 THEREFORE,

-- I have a strong justification to prefer optimizing for the highest-level entities: fellow humans.166Related: Justice is justification.
+- I have a strong justification to prefer optimizing for the highest-level entities: fellow humans.

 .